 - Lost income, if the victim is disabled because of the crime

-- Loss of support, for dependants when a victim is killed or disabled because of a crime
+- Loss of support, for dependents when a victim is killed or disabled because of a crime

 - Funeral and burial expenses